Depot Deal Days event is on now. Don't wait! Shop Event

-*The average price of $4,275 is based on Ontario pricing for the model of Trane XR13 on a 2-tonn and 1500 sq. ft. home tax excluded.
+*The average price of $5,500 is based on national average pricing to supply and install a 2-ton Trane XR13 central air conditioner in a 1500 sq ft home, tax excluded.

 Central Air Conditioner Prices